sonertari/UTMFW/README.md

 - There are two users who can log in to the web user interface.
 Unprivileged user does not have access rights to configuration pages, thus cannot interfere with system settings, and cannot even change user password (i.e. you can safely give the unprivileged user's password to your boss).
 - The web user interface supports languages other than English: Turkish, Chinese, Dutch, Russian, French, Spanish.
 - The web user interface configuration pages are designed such that changes you may have made to the configuration files on the command line (such as comments you might have added) remain intact after you configure a module using the web user interface.

+UTMFW uses the same design decisions and implementation as the [PFRE](https://github.com/sonertari/PFRE) project.
+See its README for details.

 ![UI Design](https://github.com/sonertari/UTMFW/blob/master/screenshots/UIDesign.png)